 - Evil Chancellor: The royal wizard, our Big Bad, abuses his authority in his quest to become king.

-- Garden Hose Squirt Surprise: Subverted in the credits.
+- Garden-Hose Squirt Surprise: Subverted in the credits.
 Bright Heart Raccoon is watering the flowers when the water stops.
 It turned out that Lotsa Heart Elephant had her foot on the hose which made the water stop, then she lifts her foot up again, causing the water to flow again.
-Bright Heart briefly looks in the hose before looking over to see Lotsa Heart walking away casually, just as the water then squirts out of the hose while Bright Heart was holding it away from himself.
+Bright Heart briefly looks in the hose before looking over to see Lotsa Heart walking away casually, just as the water squirts out of the hose while Bright Heart was holding it away from himself.

 - Green Thumb: A princess's touch has the power to revive dying plants.

 - Hannibal Lecture: The wizard gives this to Alice, convinced she can't impersonate the Princess properly.

 - The Hat Makes the Man: Almost literally.
 The Mad Hatter's hats cause personality changes to their wearers.

 - Help, I'm Stuck!: The White Rabbit has trouble squeezing out of Grumpy's mirror and calls on him for assistance.

 - The High Queen: The Queen of Hearts in this version is a benevolent ruler and the Big Good.

 - Hypocrite: During his Villain Song, the Wizard goes on and on about how the insanity of Wonderland is not right and that it needs rules and order brought to it.
 He does this all while participating in the craziness, if not occasionally causing it.

 - Identical Stranger: Alice to the princess, leading to Body Double.